pschaus/LINFO1121/source/part3/ex2.rst

     Non, le noeud :math:`x` peut être une feuille ...

+Exercice 3.2.3 (True/False Redblack Trees)
+"""""""""""""""""""""""""""""""""""""""""""

+For the statements related to red-black trees, we advise you to first translate it into a statement into 2-3 trees as there is a one-to-one mapping between the two representation.
+In most cases, it is easier to answer on the validity of the statement for 2-3 trees.

 * The maximum height of a 2-3 tree with N keys is :math:`\sim \log_3 N`

   .. answer::